Welcome to Camp Explore!

 - Two lead staff and 1-2 additional support staff for a group of 8-12 teens.

-- Lead staff are carefully recruited from experienced professionals in the field.
+- Lead staff are experienced EC teachers.
 Support staff may students studying OT, special education, etc.

 - Staff receive training, including CPR and first aid.